-First we modeled the application in CloudBees Flow and associated it with the applications’ WAR file stored in a Nexus repository (hosted on AWS).
-From there each participant built a pipeline from a predefined “pipeline-as-code” template, associated it with the app they just modeled, and pointed the Build pipeline stage to their Jenkins instance (also running in AWS) using the CloudBees Flow Jenkins plug-in.
+First, we modeled the application in CloudBees CD and associated it with the applications’ WAR file stored in a Nexus repository (hosted on AWS).
+From there each participant built a pipeline from a predefined “pipeline as code” template, associated it with the app they just modeled, and pointed the Build pipeline stage to their Jenkins instance (also running in AWS) using the CloudBees CD Jenkins plug-in.

 With this setup done, the Build stage of the pipeline would trigger a build in Jenkins (which would push the artifact to Nexus), and each following stage in the pipeline would provision an environment (also in AWS), pull the application artifact from Nexus, and deploy the app onto the target environment.
 At this point participants had fully working pipelines with automated build, gated stages, and automated deployments.

 Secure Your Pipeline